 The AFOLU sector of Republic of Mauritius is a net sink.
 The AFOLU sector deals with GHG emissions resulting from agricultural and livestock activities (3.A) such as CH_4 as the result of enteric fermentation, CH_4 and N_2O generated in the treatment of manure excreted by cattle, etc. Aggregate sources and non- CO_2 emissions sources on land (3.C) is one of the other major emitters with emissions accounted from biomass burning and direct and indirect N_2O emission from managed soils and manure management.
-Harvested wood products (3.D.1) is the other minor category for emissions.
 The major category for sink is Land (3.B) use of mainly forest land (3.B.1) which turns the AFOLU sector of RoM into a net sink.